Change Management Series – Chapter 5

 Finally, to return to my opening Science Fiction analogy – managing the transition of change can often feel like a battle.
 The best way to set up a conflict and resistance is to make people feel that they are being “done to”, that they have no control, that nobody cares what they think and that the organisation is simply trying to coerce or assimilate them in order to get its way.
 If that were the case, it would be so unbelievably counter productive that the change would deserve to fail.
 Sadly, many organisations proceed on this basis – forcing the change through, claiming “they’ll get used to it”.
 Given that the very performance of the business is at stake, is that really a sensible approach?

 This blog is part of a series of observations about behavioural change management which we hope will provide readers with a good understanding of what is needed to help people change, or in this case, the cause of their resistance to change.
 This is based on 25 years’ experience supporting clients making a change to new ways of working.
-Next time we will consider how long a change management programme takes to implement.
+Next time we will consider how a change management process can help a company.